 - keep what you use and need the most at eye level

 - items used occasionally need to be kept up higher or down lower,

 Try as best you can to keep work surfaces clear, it will make entering the kitchen more appealing, giving you the space to get creative.

 After a month or so, reassess.
 By now, you will have worked out what works and what doesn’t and you can adjust accordingly.

 I find that my kitchen, and the way I use it, keeps evolving and it’s an absolute pleasure to work in.

-Good luck with your project.
+Good luck with your project, I hope you manage to organise your kitchen successfully.
 Please do let me know how you get on and if you need more guidance, please contact me.